R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Ablation Studies}

-Under the same CHiME-4 ASR setup in Sec.~\ref{subsec:exp-noisy-asr}, we conduct ablation studies to analyze the design of the proposed methods.

-As in Table~\ref{tab:ablation}, by removing the proposed auxiliary loss, the WERs increase significantly, showing that $\mathcal{L}_{\text{Aux}}$ not only helps ASR performance~(Sec.~\ref{subsec:exp-discrete-units}) but allows fine-tuning the entire model without collapsing.
-Second, WERs increase by about 5\% without the Spin loss, implying that this loss is essential for achieving perturbation-invariant representations.
+Under the same CHiME-4 ASR setup in Sec.~\ref{subsec:exp-noisy-asr}, we conduct ablation studies to analyze the proposed methods.
+As shown in Table~\ref{tab:ablation}, the WERs increase significantly without $\mathcal{L}_{\text{Aux}}$), showing that the auxiliary loss helps ASR performance and mitigates collapsing.
+Second, WERs increase by about 5\% without $\mathcal{L}_{\text{Spin}}$, indicating the necessity of this loss for achieving perturbation-invariant representations.
 Speaker perturbation also plays an important role in offering good content representations according to the degraded WERs.
-Moreover, the fine-tuned model performs poorly without the additive noise data during training, demonstrating the loss of robustness without the noise-invariant training.
-The above results verified the necessity of the proposed approaches.
+Moreover, the fine-tuned model exhibited suboptimal performance when trained without noise, emphasizing the importance of noise-invariant training for improving robustness.
+The above findings verify the necessity of the proposed approaches.

-We investigate the effect of choosing different pseudo labels for the auxiliary loss.
-First, acoustic pieces are essential to the \proposed~training since learning from the original Spin model's codeword labels decreases WERs by 2\%.
-Next, we replace the pseudo labels with the more commonly used K-means clustered representations~\citep{hsu2021hubert}.
-Clustered MFCC features degrade \proposed~the most no matter the number of clusters used, corroborating the findings by \citet{hsu2021hubert}.
-In contrast, clustered HuBERT representations have similar results compared with Spin\textsubscript{2048}, and t-test results imply the differences between applying these pseudo labels are not statistically significant.
-Thus suggesting that using clustered discrete units from a speech SSL model is an alternative solution if a pre-trained Spin model is unavailable.
-Additional ablation studies can be found in Appendix~\ref{subsec:app-ablation}.
+We inspect the effect of choosing different pseudo-labels for $\mathcal{L}_{\text{Aux}}$.
+First, APs are helpful for R-Spin since learning from the original Spin model's codeword labels increases WERs by over 2\%.
+Next, we replace the pseudo-labels with the more commonly used K-means clustered representations~\citep{hsu2021hubert}.
+Clustered MFCC features degrade R-Spin the most, no matter the number of clusters used.
+In contrast, clustered HuBERT representations from layer 9~(L9) yield results comparable to Spin\textsubscript{2048}, and the t-test suggests the disparities between pseudo-labels are statistically insignificant.
+Thus, using clustered features from an SSL model is a viable alternative.
+Additional ablation studies are available in Appendix~\ref{subsec:app-ablation}.